Ayushmi-Adh/Extracting-Stock-Data-Using-a-Web-Scraping/README.md

 ## Introduction:

 As a data scientist working for a hedge fund, the task is to extract and analyze stock data using Python.
 The project involves using the `yfinance` library for stock data extraction and web scraping for revenue data extraction.
-The extracted data is then visualized through graphs to facilitate better decision-making.
+The extracted data is then visualized through graphs to facilitate better decision-making..

 ## Steps for Extracting Data: